-Any shoe that you use for deadlifting needs to have a minimalist design.
+Any competition-approved shoe that you use for deadlifting needs to have a minimalist design.

-This means that you are as close to the floor as possible by reducing the amount of separation between your foot and the ground.
+This means you are as close to the floor as possible by reducing the separation between your foot and the ground.

 This is because the greater the separation between your foot and the ground, the more distance you have to pull the barbell to finish the lift.
 The greater the distance, the more work you have to perform, and the harder the lift will be.

-In other words, you DO NOT want to have a thick sole.
+In other words, you DO NOT want to have a thick sole but still want great overall shoe strength.
 Having a minimalist shoe means reducing the sole as much as functionally possible.

-Deadlift slippers don’t have any sole, with the exception of an extremely thin rubber material to prevent slippage.
+Deadlifting slippers don’t have any soles, with the exception of an extremely thin rubber material to prevent slippage.